Azure/azure-devops-cli-extension/CONTRIBUTING.md

 #### Where to find known issues

-Before you file a new bug report do check on existing open [issues](https://github.com/Microsoft/vsts-cli/issues?q=is%3Aopen+is%3Aissue+label%3Abug).
+Check open [issues](https://github.com/Microsoft/vsts-cli/issues?q=is%3Aopen+is%3Aissue+label%3Abug) before you file a new bug report.

 If you find your issue already exists, make relevant comments and add your reaction.
 Use a reaction in place of a "+1" comment:
 👍 - upvote